 Narcissist will attempt to reel you back in by making you jealous!

 Narcissist make irrational statements to confuse their target.
 For example, the narcissist may say, “I’m mean to you because I like you.”
-You may believe for a moment your back in the 1st grade but no, they really mean it.
+You may believe for a moment your back in the 1st grade but no, they really mean it!
 They don’t really like you, so if you’re desperate for an inkling of validation, don’t get too excited.
-They don’t like you, they only like playing with your head.
+They don’t like you, they only like playing with your head because you allow it.

-They are really mean to people in any kind of emotional entanglement with them in general.
-Everything they say is partially a truth and partially a lie.
+Everything a narcissist says is partially a truth and partially a lie.
 If there is a such thing, narcissist are the “In between People.”
 Who are never clear about who they are or their true intentions.
 This mysterious aura they possess keeps their victims stuck trying to figure the narcissist out.

-It’s actually true that if a narcissist likes you, he/she will indeed treat you like shit!
-People that they care for get treated poorly.
+It’s actually true that if a narcissist likes you, he/she will indeed treat will treat you badly.
 This is exactly why most people who are mutual friends with the narcissist will not believe you when you tell them the truth about this person’s sociopathic behavior.
 On the outside they appear to be a great person.

 The narcissist in one instance will throw an underhanded insult at you and in the next instance, compliment you.
 They like to keep their victims in a fog of confusion.
 If they can keep their partner asking themselves “Does he like me or not?”
 They have them wrapped around their fingers.

 If you try to call him out on his antisocial behavior, he will laugh at you and tell you that you can’t take a joke!
 You’re too sensitive!
-The narcissist will you the illusion the if you want to hang out with him you better toughen up.
-You can’t be too sensitive because they like to “joke a lot” a.k.a insult you on the low.
+The narcissist will give you the illusion that if you want to hang out with him you better toughen up.
+You can’t be too sensitive because they like to “joke a lot” and the joke is often on you!

 An example of this from my experience with a narcissist is below:

-I thought I was having a good conversation with a narc once until he switched it all up and said in a casual way, an insidious yet bold statement, that he had never met a girl as “Promiscuous” as me.
+I thought I was having a good conversation with a narc once until he switched it all up and said in a casual way, that he had never met a girl as “Promiscuous” as me.
 When I checked him on the statement he made, he said he didn’t mean to use that word… I knew it was a passive aggressive attempt to insult me because promiscuity is not what I represent at all!
 Narcissist will call you the opposite of what you are to mold you into what they secretly wish you to be.
 A narcissist will call a virgin nun a whore and a Ivy league graduate academically challenged.

 Narcissist hate titles.
 Boyfriend titles, husband titles, employee titles, anything that confines them to fit a certain role that heeds responsibility and makes them feel obligated to behave a certain.
 Even if they agree to a title, they NEVER live up to it and they secretly resent you for demanding they take a title.